wardvisual/dockerized-db/postgres/README.md

 # Postgres Docker Container

-This is a containerized Postgres database
+This is a containerized Postgres database.

 <!-- INSTALLATION -->